-Las Vegas Man Charged With Stealing CSI’s ATM
+Las Vegas Man Sentenced For Stealing CSI’s ATM

-Clarence Edward Lancaster, 57 of Las Vegas Nevada has been indicted by a federal grand jury in Boise.
-U.S. Attorney Wendy J. Olson in Boise said Lancaster was indicted yesterday on two counts of felony bank larceny.
+Lancaster, 57 of Las Vegas Nevada was indicted by a federal grand jury in Boise in February of 2013.
+U.S. Attorney Wendy J. Olson in Boise said Lancaster was indicted on two counts of felony bank larceny.

 The indictment alleges that Lancaster stole three automatic teller machines from two college campuses in Idaho.
 Specifically, Lancaster allegedly took an ATM machine from the College of Southern Idaho in Twin Falls, Idaho, and stole $39,760 from the machine.